lukesawney/lukesawney/README.md

 - 👋 Hi, I’m @lukesawney
-- 👀 I’m interested in data science
+- 👀 I’m interested in all things data
+- 💻 Consultant @ IBM
-- 🌱 I’m currently studying MSc Data Science @ Uni of Manchester
+- 🌱 MSc Data Science from the Uni of Manchester
 - 📫 How to reach me: linkedin or twitter

 <!---